 As a business you must:

- store and transport your waste appropriately and securely
+store and transport your waste appropriately and securely

- check that your waste is transported and handled by an authorised waste carrier
+check that your waste is transported and handled by an authorised waste carrier

- complete waste transfer notes to document all waste you transfer.
+complete waste transfer notes to document all waste you transfer.

 Failure to ensure the above takes place may result in legal action being taken.
-For more information on your duty of care you can visit www.netregs.gov.uk and search for ‘duty of care’.
+For more information on your duty of care you can visit gov.uk/environmental-management/waste.

 What waste and recycling services does Lewisham Council provide for businesses?